JustinKhu/Windows-Server-AD-Lab/Phase 2.md

 **Overall Objective: Configure and create GPOs**

-**Objective:** Create and map shared and personal drives for a user.
+**Objective 1:** Create and map shared and personal drives for a user.

 **Steps undertaken:**